Eaternity/eaternity-com/_posts/en/0000-01-01-references.md

 			<div class="container-29 clearfix">
 				<p class="text text-52">Restaurant Coalmine</p>
 		        <!-- <p>“We reduced 20% of our carbon emissions, keeping a tight budget and without our guests even noticing.”
 Natalie, restaurant owner</p> -->
 		        <p>Restaurant Coalmine is a small bistro in Winterthur.
 With limited resources and a regular customer base Colamine’s restaurant owner initially thought there was limited scope for researching and introducing sustainable food choices.
-But with Eaternity Cloud they recipes were analyzed quickly.
+But with Eaternity App they recipes were analyzed quickly.
 By adjusting some ingredients and replacing two meals on the existing menu carbon emissions were immediately reduced by 20%.
 Climate-friendly meals are now highlighted on Coalmine’s menu card.</p>
 				<a target="_blank" href="http://winterthurer-zeitung.ch/stadt/detail/article/mit-gutem-gewissen-essen-0013090/">Read more: www.winterthurer-zeitung.ch</a>
 			</div>
 		</div>